ruanchaves/hashformers/README.md

   <b>hashformers</b>
 </h1>

+** Update 05/12/2021: We are currently fixing a bug on the installation of this package.
+A fully functional Colab notebook is coming soon.**

 **Hashtag segmentation** is the task of automatically inserting the missing spaces between the words in a hashtag.

 This package applies Transformer models to hashtag segmentation.
 It is built on top of the [transformers](https://github.com/huggingface/transformers) library and the [lm-scorer](https://github.com/simonepri/lm-scorer) and [mlm-scoring](https://github.com/awslabs/mlm-scoring) packages.